natalystx/practice-js/readme.md

 ## For Windows user

-after running any `npm start` command please press `A` on your keyboard to start practicing Happy coding :smiley:
+If can'r run any `npm` command please use unix based terminal to run such `git-bash`

 ## Guideline